 "People think planning their spending takes the joy out of it," Black said.
 "But you can set limits and still be spontaneous."

-Satisfy your cravings for fun without adding to your debt by following these steps from Black.
+Satisfy your cravings for fun without adding to your debt by following these steps.

 Illustration of a hand delivering a piggybank, coins and cash on a silver tray.